 Yes we do.
-We handle a patient transferring into our orthodontic office in Vestal, NY from another city just like a new patient.
-We gather complete diagnostic records to show the current status and propose treatment to complete the work that has been started.
+We handle a patient transferring into our orthodontic office from another city just like a new patient.
+We gather complete diagnostic records to show the current status of your treatments and propose treatment to complete the work that has been started.
 Unlike most orthodontic practices, we do not ask for a large down payment, but merely assess a monthly fee to complete the treatment in progress.

 What is the difference between an orthodontist and a dentist?

-An orthodontist is a dentist that has gone on to complete an additional 2 to 3 years of full-time training in orthodontics resulting in a nationally accepted specialty certificate.
-Most orthodontists then limit their practices to straightening teeth, but some, like Dr. Muench, who is dual-trained, offer both orthodontics and pediatric dentistry.
+An orthodontist is a dentist that has gone on to complete an additional 2 to 3 years of full-time training in orthodontics resulting in a nationally accepted specialty certification.

 Can I make all my appointments in the afternoon after school and late in the day?